jayantkhanna1/Leetcode-bot/README.md

  - <strong>wait_time_for_page_load</strong>: This is the time (in seconds) the bot will wait for page to load.
 You can change it to whatever you want.
 But I would suggest you to increase it if you have slow internet.
 Keep it minimum to 5 seconds if you have fast internet.(Unless you want to see errors)

+  - <strong>max_wrong_submissions</strong>: This is max number of wrong submissions before giving a correct one to mimic human like nature although not perfect it might help to  a certain extent.
+It chooses a random number betwwen 0 to number you set for number of wrong submissions

  - <strong>do_questions_by_links</strong> : This is a boolean value.
 If you want to solve questions by links, set it to true.
 If you want to solve questions by question number range, set it to false.

  - <strong>do_questions_by_range</strong>: This is a boolean value.
 If you want to solve questions by links, set it to false.
 If you want to solve questions by question number range, set it to true.